-Homeward Bound Co-founder; Board Director; Business Hub Executive Member; Chair of the R & P Subcommittee of the Board; HB Community Theme Co-leader; Science Stream Leader, Online and On-board (HB1,2,4) Facilitator
+Homeward Bound Co-founder; Board Director; Business Hub Executive Member; Chair of the R & P Subcommittee of the Board; Science Stream Leader & Facilitator

 Justine has a large global research network, having worked in Australia, South Africa, sub-Antarctic/Antarctic and the Arctic.
 She has been ‘going south’ for over 20 years and is passionate about expedition science, having spent many hours in the snow, wind and rain with a pack on her back.
 Through her research and engagement, she hopes to further conservation of these last true wilderness areas.

 She is chair of the SCAR Action group on Integrated Science for the sub-Antarctic and an executive member of the Australian Academy of Science, Early Mid-Career Research Forum and is a subject editor for several scientific journals.
 Justine is a strong advocate for gender equity and inclusivity in STEMM.
 She is a co-founder of Homeward Bound and the Women in Polar Science Network.